How to Grow and Care for Pinstripe Calathea

 Here’s what we’ll go over:

 G. ornata is an evergreen, herbaceous perennial that has smooth, oblong, and slightly asymmetrical leaves with smooth margins.
-The leaves are dark green and patterned with delicate, wispy stripes ranging from cream to pink.

-One of the cultivars of this species, ‘Beauty Star,’ has the additional feature of a pale green background between the midrib and the margins of the leaves, which makes its stripes stand out more prominently.
-The underside of each leaf is deep purple.
+One cultivar, ‘Beauty Star,’ has the additional feature of a pale green background between the midrib and the margins of the leaves, which makes its stripes stand out more prominently.

 A close up vertical image of the patterns on the leaves of Calathea ornata growing in a pot indoors, pictured on a soft focus background.